Luftare/shadow/README.md

 ### Misc

-- optimization: store visibility alpha only for closeby area
 - refactor: move fx into single object
 - refactor: remove PROPNAMEs for simplicity and only use EVENT_NAMEs
 - player has inventors with 2 slots for guns
 - items can be looted if there are free slots in inventory
 - guns can be dropped and dropping on top of another gun will swap the currently equipped gun
+- optimization: add function getShadowAlphaAt([x, y])
+- optimization: store visibility alpha only for closeby area

 ## Maybe?